kidol/curl/docs/documentation.md

 $request = new CurlRequest([
     'http://example.com/very-unreliable-host-we-access-here',
     'retryHandler' => function($config, $response, $retryCount, $timeSpend) {
-        // Retry up to 3 times
+        // Retry up to 3 times with some pause in between if ($retryCount <= 3) {
-        if ($retryCount <= 3) {
+			sleep(5);
             return true;
         }
     },